 You might get wet.
 Our events will go on rain or shine as the meals take place in our climate controlled farm house.
 In case of extreme weather, we will modify the farm tour accordingly and should we cancel a meal due to weather, we will contact all attendees personally.

 Please do not.
-Our chickens and ducks need their rest.
+Our chickens need their rest.
 Also, coyotes, raccoons and our other nocturnal friends may not be welcoming.

 We do not allow smoking anywhere on Granor Farm, including the parking lot.
 Smoking causes serious damage to our plants and soil (sometimes staying in the soil for up to 40 years!) that can not be remedied through organic practices.